The Dudgeon STEM in Schools Fund

 About the Fund

-The Dudgeon Community Fund STEM Programme aims to increase motivation and competence within Science, Technology, Engineering and Mathematics (STEM) subjects for pupils aged 12-18 years so that those pupils are more likely to continue education or employment within the STEM areas.
+The Dudgeon STEM in Schools Fund aims to inspire pupils and students in primary/secondary schools (up to and including year 13) and colleges to study Science, Technology, Engineering and Mathematics (STEM) subjects, so that those pupils are more likely to continue education or employment within the STEM areas.

-All applications must be for a STEM initiative which will be delivered to pupils in school years 8-13 in education in the Great Yarmouth, Breckland or North Norfolk districts.
+All applications must be for a STEM initiative which will be delivered to pupils in primary schools, secondary schools, or colleges in the Great Yarmouth, Breckland or North Norfolk districts.

 The Fund will not cover costs associated with normal delivery of the curriculum e.g. existing teacher salaries or building maintenance.